 Likelihood

-In everyday language, “likely” is often a synonym of “probable”; and “likelihood”, of “probability”.
+In everyday language, “likely” is often a synonym of “probable”, and “likelihood” of “probability”.
 But in technical writings about probability, inference, and decision-making, “likelihood” has a very different meaning.
-Beware of this important difference in definition:
+Beware of this important difference in definitions:

 \(\mathrm{P}(\mathsfit{Y}\nonscript\:\vert\nonscript\:\mathopen{}\mathsfit{X})\) is: